 It's a Long Story: Dahl, to Duvall, when she asks why he went to the academy late.
 Subverted in that they immediately go and get lunch and he tells her the story.

 Large Ham: Captain Abernathy, naturally.
-But only when under the narrative.
-Otherwise, he's a very normal guy, and appears confused as to why he was over the top a little awhile ago.
+But only when under the Narrative.
+Otherwise, he's a very normal guy, and appears confused as to why he was so over the top a little while before.

 The Law of Conservation of Detail: At the end of the book, Dahl figures out that Hanson, to that point, had been a completely pointless character who had done little, if anything, to further the plot, and therefore must solely exist in the story in order to tell Dahl that he was the actual main character.
 He was right.

 Leeroy Jenkins: How Kerensky describes being under the the influence of the Narrative.
 He gets a sudden burst of confidence where he forgets he's the astrogator, and just rushes into dangerous situations without a second thought.

 Magic Mushroom: Xeno-pseudoagaricus, the alien fungus Finn was caught dealing.